-THE CLINCHER: The railroad-slim space is as intimate as ever, but a lengthened bar encourages a more laid-back, hang-at-the-bar type of feel.
-Ross and McIlroy scrapped many of the intimidating M&H statutes—the reservations-only door policy, the much-ballyhooed rules of conduct (no hats, no flirting)—in favor of accessible add-ons like a credit card machine, cans of Coors and a slight price drop.
-In their wake is a new kind of cocktail drinkery, an easier affair with all of the prestige and little of the pretense.
+The railroad-slim space is as intimate as ever, but a lengthened bar encourages a more laid-back, hang-at-the-bar type of feel.
+Ross and McIlroy scrapped many of the intimidating M&H statutes—the reservations-only door policy, the much-ballyhooed rules of conduct (no hats, no flirting)—in favor of accessible add-ons like a credit card machine, cans of cheap domestic beers and a slight price drop.
+In their wake is an easier affair with all of the prestige and little of the pretense.
 If Attaboy were a TV show, you’d want to Netflix the hell out of it.

 134 Eldridge St